A Cheeger Inequality for Size-Specific Conductance: Cheeger Inequality for -conductance

-The difference between \eqref{eq:mu-conductance-ip} and \eqref{eq:conductance-ip} is that we add one constraint on volume of \(S\) and we notice that \eqref{eq:conductance-ip} is scale-invariant with regard to \(\vpsi\), therefore we re-scale \(\vpsi\) to make it satisfy \(\vpsi \mD \vpsi = 1\).
 Notice that the constraint \(\mu \vol(G) \! \le \! \vol(S) \! \le \!
 (1 - \mu) \vol(G) \) implies that the entries of \(\vpsi\) must be delocalized, in other words there will be no entries with very large magnitude and no entries with very small magnitude.
-This integer problem can be relaxed to the following spectral program
+Hence this integer program can be relaxed to the following spectral program